WicomAI-CV/extrinsic-calibration/README.md

 P_C = \begin{bmatrix} R & | & t \end{bmatrix} \cdot P_L = T \cdot P_L,
 $$

+where $T$, $R$, and $t$ are the extrinsic parameter matrix, rotation matrix, and translation vector of the LiDAR camera system, respectively.

 #### Data Preprocessing
 The network utilizes RGB images from the camera and depth images of 2D projections of LiDAR point clouds.